huggingface/blog/text-to-webapp.md

 ### Using Tailwind

-Tailwind is a popular CSS framework for styling content and luckily WizardCoder is pretty good at it out of the box.
+Tailwind is a popular CSS framework for styling content, and WizardCoder is good at it out of the box.

-This allows code generation to create style on the go, without the need to generate a stylesheet at the beginning or the end of the page (which would make the page feel like it’s stuck).
+This allows code generation to create style on the go without generating a stylesheet at the beginning or the end of the page (which would make the page feel stuck).

-To improve results we can also guide the model by showing the way (`<body class="p-4 md:p-8">`).
+To improve results, we can also guide the model by showing the way (`<body class="p-4 md:p-8">`).

 ```javascript
 const inputs = `# Task